1 FAM 020

 a.
 The Foreign Service Grievance Board (S/FSG) is an autonomous statutory body of not less than five independent U.S. citizens, headed by a chairperson, appointed by the Secretary.
 S/FSG receives administrative support from the Department; it is funded through the Department's budget.
 Its regulations are at 3 FAM 4440 et seq.

 b.
-S/FSG adjudicates grievances of Foreign Service employees whose grievances were not resolved to their satisfaction by the foreign affairs agencies—the Department of State, the Agency for International Development, the Department of Commerce, the Department of Agriculture, and the Broadcasting Board of Governors.
+S/FSG adjudicates grievances of Foreign Service employees whose grievances were not resolved to their satisfaction by the foreign affairs agencies—the Department of State, the Agency for International Development, the Department of Commerce, the Department of Agriculture, and the U.S. Agency for Global Media.
 It is empowered to make binding decisions and orders, or in specified areas, formal recommendations to the agency head, subject to judicial review.

 c.
 S/FSG makes decisions in certain disputes ("institutional grievances") between the foreign affairs agencies and the employee representative organization (AFSA).